-- Prioritize regular communication and making time to engage with all employees.
+- Prioritizing regular communication and making time to engage with all employees.
 They might hold office hours, run all-hands meetings, and host one-on-one or one-to-many introductions with new employees.

-- Be more transparent when sharing company updates.
+- Being more transparent when sharing company updates.
 Share more information about the company’s performance or how they feel about difficult decisions to humanize their CEO persona.

 Research shows just how important your company values are to your customers.
 A study by Accenture found that 52% of consumers choose one brand over another because it “stands for something bigger than just the products and services it sells, which aligns with my personal values.”